mbakhtar/advanced-agriculture---tutorial-v1/README.md

-> Open this page at [https://mbakhtar.github.io/advanced-agriculture---tutorial-v1/](https://mbakhtar.github.io/advanced-agriculture---tutorial-v1/)
+> Open this page at [Advanced Agriculture Basic Tutorial v1/](https://mbakhtar.github.io/advanced-agriculture---tutorial-v1/)

 ## Use as Extension